 Last week’s ranking: 3

 Up next: 11:30 a.m.
 ET Sunday v.
 Newcastle United

-1. Manchester City — VAR did it’s job in enforcing a rule that is, at best, against the spirit of the game in supporting defenders unfairly in comparison to attackers.
+1. Manchester City — VAR did its job in enforcing a rule that is, at best, against the spirit of the game in supporting defenders unfairly in comparison to attackers.
 City took 30 shots against the Champions League finalists and deserved all three points.
-If you think they should be lower on the list, try this mental exercise which is at the heart of the PL power rankings: Based on what you’ve seen this season, tell me you’d rather play City than any other team in the league.
+If you think they should be lower on the list, try this mental exercise at the heart of the PL power rankings: Based on what you’ve seen this season, make the case for why you’d rather play City over a single team in the league.
 You’re lying.

 Last week’s ranking: 1